-- 1. Go to View > Workspaces or select the Workspace icon in the toolbar to open the Workspaces tab. - 2.
+- 1. Go to View > Workspaces to open the Workspaces tab. - 2.
 Select the Unloaded icon in the filter pane to open the Unloaded Workspaces dialog, where you can filter for and select unloaded workspaces to reload. - 3.
 Right-click the workspace and select Reload Workspace 'workspace_name'.

-For more information about unloading, see the P4 Command Reference.
+For more information about unloading, see the p4 unload command in the Helix Core P4 Command Reference.